 School Messenger Communications

 SchoolMessenger is a web-based communication tool currently used by the San Mateo-Foster City School District.
 The system enables the district and its schools to personally communicate with parents/guardians to support emergency preparedness, school community involvement and student attendance.
-The phone number, email address, or cell phone number that is used for these communications comes from the District's student information system.
+The phone numbers, email addresses, and cell phone numbers that are used in these communications come from the District's student information system.
 It is possible to unsubscribe or subscribe to each type of broadcast.
 Unsubscribing from one or more of the communication options will limit your ability to receive important messages from your school and the District.

 If you are a parent and have questions or concerns about SchoolMessenger, first contact your school.
 If you are receiving calls and do not have any children in the district, please email firstname.lastname@example.org with the subject line “SchoolMessenger” or call 650-312-7250 and leave a message.